Zeeyee076/Tufts_Project/README.md

 # Tufts_Project

-Those are the final project of mine.
+Those are the final projects of mine.